software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/viewpoints_and_perspectives.md

 * **What is irrelevant**: Transient debugging or testing configurations that do not contribute to reliability.

+---

 ### Evolution Perspective

+The **Evolution** perspective ensures that a system can **adapt to changing requirements**, technologies, and business environments.
+This perspective involves planning for modularity, managing dependencies, and **accommodating iterative updates** to the architecture.

 * **Purpose**: Ensure the system can adapt to changing requirements, technologies, and business needs.